RobJacobson/ws-dottie/src/shared/CACHING_STRATEGY.md

   // Data automatically refetches every 5 seconds
   // Cache is considered stale after 30 seconds
   // Queries are invalidated when vessel cache flush date changes
-  // Data is persisted to localStorage for offline access

   return (
     <Map>